PDF(1.7 MB) View with Adobe Reader on a variety of devices

 Right-click on the file and select a text file reader.
 In this example, we used Edit with Notepad++.

-Alternative Access to the Support Bundle on the Primary AP
+Access to the Primary AP Tech Support Bundle

-Another way to access download the support bundle on the Primary AP is to navigate to Advanced > Primary AP Tools.
+The Primary AP tech support bundle is the main source of diagnostics.
+To download the tech support bundle that is built into the Primary AP or the virtual controller bundle, navigate to Advanced > Primary AP Tools.
 Select the Troubleshooting Files tab.
 Select Download Support Bundle.
 For Transfer Mode, select HTTP or FTP.
 Click Apply settings.
 Click on the Save icon.

 Adjust one of the CBW Mobile Phone Settings